Acosix/alfresco-utility/README.md

 ## Compatbility

 This module is built to be compatible with Alfresco 5.0d and above.
 It may be used on either Community or Enterprise Edition.
+The following **special** compatibility conditions apply:

+ - Spring 5 included in Alfresco 6.2+ introduced some internal changes which may break earlier versions of this addon.
+Only version 1.1.0+ is fully compatible with Alfresco 6.2+.

 ## Features